 At RGS, teachers variously described Chris as a “dark horse”, “an enigma”, “an A-grade student”, “a trouble-maker”, “a genius”, “a complete nightmare”, “a budding producer”, and “the worst experience in all my years of teaching”, depending on who you spoke to.

-At that time, RGS was full of one-offs and rebels, such as an older boy who was flamboyantly gay and once paraded slowly through the school in a green satin dress and makeup: an act of extraordinary heroism for the 1970s.
-Another had been part of the Bromley punk scene and appeared in Adam Ant videos.
+At that time, RGS was full of one-offs and rebels, such as an older boy who was flamboyantly gay and once paraded through the grounds in a green satin dress and full makeup: an act of extraordinary heroism for the 1970s.
+Another was part of the Bromley punk scene and appeared in Adam Ant videos.

 Chris’ own, more discreet, rebellions – his 100 per cent lateness record, industrial levels of swearing, and building a vast scale model of the Colosseum in Rome out of library books during lunch break – were tolerated by the headmaster: Chris’ high English, Art, and languages grades probably saved him.

-He was top of the class in English throughout his years at the school, but Maths was a different matter: his O’Level paper consisted of a letter to the examiner explaining that arithmetic wasn’t his thing, along with some cartoons and, for reasons that are lost in the mists of time, a clearly labelled diagram of a haddock.
+He was top of the class in English throughout his years at school, but Maths was a different matter: his O’Level paper consisted of a letter to the examiner explaining that arithmetic wasn’t his thing, along with some cartoons, short stories, and (for reasons that are lost in the mists of time), a clearly labelled diagram of a haddock.
 Today, Chris has a very good head for figures: that’s freelancing for you!

 Chris rewarded the school’s faith in him when he won a national short story prize at the age of 18.
 At about this time, he also began writing and multi-tracking his own songs.
 Over the years, he would record literally hundreds of pieces of music, only to put the finished tapes in a box and never play or send them to anyone: his passion lay in the process.
 Later, he amassed several hard drives full of unreleased music: an ongoing process today, when having 90 unfinished songs on the go at any one time is not unusual.

 To date, he has only ever sent five songs to radio stations himself.
-All of them have been played on air, two on BBC 6Music, and three on other BBC stations.
-A schoolfriend sent Chris’ first ever recording – a spanish guitar piece multitracked on cassette in his bedroom – to Radio London.
+All of them have been played on air, two on BBC6Music, and three on other BBC stations and local radio.
+A schoolfriend sent Chris’ first ever recording – a Spanish guitar piece multi-tracked on cassette in his bedroom – to Radio London.
 They played it on air.
 A 100 per cent strike rate!